Droescher's Mill

-Droescher's Mill is located in Cranford, Union County, New Jersey, United States.
-The mill was added to the National Register of Historic Places on January 8, 1974.
+Droescher's Mill is located at 347 Lincoln Avenue East in the township of Cranford in Union County, New Jersey, United States.
+The mill was added to the National Register of Historic Places on January 8, 1974, for its significance in commerce.
 It is the oldest continuously operated commercial building in New Jersey.

 History

 Also known as the Williams-Droescher Mill, Droescher's Mill is the last remaining mill on the Rahway River.
 It was constructed in 1737 by Benjamin Williams as a saw mill alongside a dam.
 Williams used the flow of the river to turn an undershot water wheel to power his saws.
 Lumber cut here went into the construction of the first houses built in the area.
 Shortly before his death in 1779, Williams erected a second building only a few feet from his sawmill for the manufacture of woolens.